clulab/releases/lrec2018-gradable/README.txt

 gradable adjective groundings:

- -- the full set of adjectives (98) with both mean (mu) and stdev (sigma) -- the full set of adjectuves with only mean
+ -- the full set of adjectives (98) with both mean (mu) and stdev (sigma) -- the full set of adjectives with only mean
  -- the high-frequency subset (30)  with both mean and stdev -- the high-frequency subset with only mean